zimwick/DockerApache/README.md

 # DockerApache
-A docker image I made that sets up apache on linux and sets up a website
+A docker file I made to create an image that sets up apache on linux and sets up a website.

+The nano.tar.gz file contains the website to deploy